 At IU, what research computing services are available?

 UITS Research Technologies maintains an advanced scholarly and artistic cyberinfrastructure designed to improve productivity and enable new possibilities in research computing, providing IU researchers and students access to robust, reliable computation and storage systems, advanced media and interactive visualization technologies, scientific, analytical, and bioinformatics software, and support and consultation services to enable the effective use of IU cyberinfrastructure.
+Many of the technology services Research Technologies provides are formally aligned with the federal Health Information Portability and Accountability Act (HIPAA).
+See What services does IU provide for researchers working with ePHI data?

 On this page: